yunlintang/DSC180B-Project/README.md

 cd references
 pip install -r requirements.txt
 ```
 - In order to rehydrate the twitter data, you need to create a Twitter Developer Api account and get the API(costumer) key, API secret key, Access Token, and Access Token Secret.
+- Also a Kaggle account with username and key to access the kaggle dataset.
 - Save these keys into `.env` file in the project root directory.
+You can modify the `.env.example` with your own information and save it as `.env`.

 ## Building

-We are still in progess to build targets; for now, there are five targets that are available to use:
+There are six targets available in order to build the projects:
 * data
     - run **`python run.py data`** for downloading and making datasets (three in total).
     - data will be saved in the paths `data/raw` and `data/inteirm`.